There are many signs in radiology that are related to Christmas:

-This article aims to be a collection of articles that represent the central nervous system infectious diseases.
-There will be some overlap between articles as they are listed and discussed in a mixture of anatomical and aetiological classification.
+This article aims to be a collection of articles that represent central nervous system infectious (CNS) diseases.

 CNS lymphoma refers to the involvement of the central nervous system with lymphoma.
 It can be broadly divided into primary and secondary, with a number of special types of also recognised.

 Coarse macrocalcifications within the breast are a morphological descriptive term for a type of breast calcification.

 Coccydynia refers to pain in and among the area of the coccyx.
 It is characterised by coccygeal pain which is typically provocated by pressure.
 It may remain unclear in origin owing to the unpredictability of the source of pain 1.